Public transport is simple, right? Buy a ticket, jump on, jump off. What’s the problem?

 Before you pay a fine, you may want to talk to an adult, parent or guardian to explain what happened and get advice on whether the fine was issued fairly.

-If you can’t pay on time, you need to contact PTV and let them know.
+If you can’t pay on time, you need to contact Transport Victoria and let them know.

 All the details on how and when to pay will be on the fine as well as contact details if you have any questions.